department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates.md

 ---
 <div class="va-introtext">

-View current VA disability compensation rates, based on disability rating and dependent family members.
-And learn what other factors may affect your monthly compensation payments.
+View current VA disability compensation rates, and learn what factors may affect your monthly payments.

 </div>

-### Factors that may affect your compensation payments
+### Factors that may affect your monthly compensation payments

 <ul class="usa-accordion" aria-multiselectable="true">
 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="increased">Can I get increased payments if I have a severe disability or dependents?</button>
 <div id="increased" class="usa-accordion-content">

 Yes.
-We may increase your monthly payments if one or more of the situations below is true for you.
+We may increase your monthly payments if one or more of the below situations is true.
 You have a:
 <ul>
   <li>Very severe disability or loss of limb, <b>or</b></li>
   <li>Spouse, child, or dependent parent and your combined disability rating is 30% or greater, <b>or</b></li>